raffaeleguidi/corsaronero/README.md

 # corsaronero
-A simple library to find italian torrents with nodejs
+A simple library to find italian torrents using nodejs

 ```javascript